Skip to content Skip to footer

-View sessions and pricing from £35 →How Dry Cupping Works
+View sessions and pricing from £35 →

 A cup is placed on the skin and a vacuum is created either mechanically or by briefly heating the air inside the cup.
 This suction lifts the skin and the superficial layers of muscle and connective tissue (fascia) away from the structures beneath.